 Did you know that the tradition of eating grapes on New Year’s Eve is over a century old?
 It seems to be a tradition imported from our French neighbours.
 This custom of the French bourgeoisie welcomed the new year with grapes and a toast with champagne.
 Little by little, the Spanish adopted this tradition until, finally, it was fully implemented due to a surplus of grapes in the 1909 harvest.
 From then on, it is usual that the last 12 chimes of the clock are accompanied by 12 lucky grapes.

-Christmas Day 1983 was marked by sad news: the death of Joan Miró.
+Christmas Day in 1983 was marked by sad news: the death of Joan Miró.
 This Catalan painter and sculptor is considered one of the main figures of Surrealism, a movement that emerged in Europe after the First World War.
 His work is distinguished by its vivid colours; as well as by the geometric forms that, at times, convey a dreamlike universe.

 1 January 2002 was the date chosen for the introduction of the euro; the new currency adopted by the European Union.
-The new generations may not remember these events, but the single currency lived with the extinct peseta for a few months until it was finally withdrawn from the market.
+The new generations may not remember these historical events, but the single currency lived with the extinct peseta for a few months until it was finally withdrawn from the market.
 Today, it is the official currency of 19 countries.